Actions and Detail Panel

 We’re all trying to figure out where we belong.
-For some of us home means a life created in a new country, escaping from a war zone, or arriving from a destroyed homeland.
-For others, the story is more domestic - leaving the house we grew up in and setting up on our own even if it just a move around the corner in the same neighbourhood.
+For some home means a life created in a new country, escaping from a war zone, or arriving from a destroyed homeland.
+For others, the story is more domestic - home can be simply olive oil and bread or the thick dust in the basement.

-Helen Chadwick’s Dalston Songs – Homerton Sings is a powerful new performance piece about roots, displacement and what ‘home’ means.
-Sometimes disturbing, often funny and always poignant it draws on interviews with Helen’s Dalston neighbours and Chats Palace’s Homerton community, their stories forming the basis for lyrics used alongside powerful texts by Serbian, Argentinean, Palestinian, and Turkish poets.
-The resulting everyday-speech song cycle is a timely work about common-ground in east London’s diverse community.
-Performed by an international trio of singers and Chats Palace’s new community choir, under the direction of choirmaster, Jon Petter, you’ll never take home for granted again….
+Dalston Songs – Homerton Sings is a powerful, uplifting performance piece about roots, displacement and what ‘home’ means.
+Sometimes disturbing, often funny and always poignant it draws on interviews with Helen’s Dalston neighbours and Chats Palace’s Homerton community.
+Their stories form the basis for lyrics in an everyday-speech song cycle that is a timely work about common-ground in east London’s diverse community.

-Helen Chadwick is a Hackney-based singer, songwriter, composer, performance creator and voice coach, with a background in theatre.
-Her distinctive work utilises unaccompanied songs to create solo and group performances that are acclaimed around the world. www.helenchadwick.com
+Helen Chadwick is a Hackney-based singer, composer and performance creator with a background in theatre.
+Her distinctive work utilises unaccompanied songs to create solo and group performances. www.helenchadwick.com

 Dalston Songs was originally commissioned by Royal Opera House in 2008: Creator/Composer Helen Chadwick, Co-director/Choreographer Steven Hoggett

 ‘Pierces the heart’ Evening Standard